 The collection contains material pertaining to Case 12 at the War Crimes Trials in Nuremberg.
 Included are German military organization and doctrine, as well as personal involvement of those on trial.
 The transcripts of the Tribunal are also part of the collection.
 These concern the following German defendants: Johannes Blaskowitz, Karl Hollidt, Herman Hoth, George von Kuechler, Wilhelm von Leeb, Rudolph Lehmann, Hermann Reinecke, Hans Reinhardt, Karl von Roques, Hans von Salmuth, Otto Schniewind, Hugo Sperrle, Walter Warlimont, and Otto Woehler.
 John C. Young (1886-1980) was the presiding judge of Tribunal No. 5 in Nuremberg.

 The 25th Infantry Division was created from the Hawaiian Division of the United States Army.
-Its history includes participation in World War II, the occupation of Japan, the Korean War, the Vietnam War, and the Gulf War.
+Its history includes participation in World War II, the occupation of Japan, the Korean War, and the Vietnam War.
 The Division is often referred to as “Tropic Lightning.”
-This collection contains personal donations from 25th Infantry Division veterans from World War II, the Korean War, Vietnam, and more recent conflicts.
+This collection contains personal donations from 25th Infantry Division veterans from World War II, the Korean War, and Vietnam.
 Materials include official military reports, personal recollections, maps, photographs, letters, newspapers and clippings, oral histories, and various personal memorabilia.
-Donations from the Association are ongoing and the collection continues to grow.

 35th U.S. Infantry Regiment Scrapbook